zuegi/macOsInstaller/sdkmanReadme.md

 Making life easier.
 No more trawling download pages, extracting archives, messing with _HOME and PATH environment variables.

+## Not able to add previous local installed jdk
+Even though I was not able to add my previous installed java (with brew) I will use sdkman

 ##Installing and Switching versions with SDKMAN

 SDKMAN is a bit different and handles both the install and the switching.
 SDKMAN also places the installed JDK's into its own directory tree, which is typically ~/.sdkman/candidates/java.
 SDKMAN allows setting a global default version, and a version specific to the current shell.